The 2023 Concerto Competition Winners

 Students are to receive prior approval of the music selection from their conductor before beginning rehearsing and memorizing.
 Please email your music to your conductor for approval and copy audition@ysdp.org.

-Your music must be a PDF file consisting of all pages (in 1 file).
+Your music must be a PDF containing all pages (in 1 file).
 Please do not submit each page.

-The student must play one complete movement of a piece, and the piece should be no longer than 8-10 minutes in length.
-Submit a scanned copy (one pdf, not multiple pages) of your music with measures marked for the judges.
-Email it to audition@ysdp.org or drop it off at the check-in desk in an envelope with your name on it.
+The student must play one complete movement of a piece, which should be no longer than 8-10 minutes long.
+Submit a scanned copy (one PDF, not multiple pages) of your music with measures marked for the judges.
+Please email it to audition@ysdp.org or drop it off at the check-in desk in an envelope with your name on it.

 A piano accompanist is required.
 The student will provide the name of his or her piano accompanist at the audition registration.